-This program begins mid February, and continues to early September.
+This program typically begins in February and continues through August.
 Classes are from 9:00 am to 3:00 pm, each Wednesday, with several extra weekend and overnight classes during the year.

 Requirements & Eligibility for the Program